dmatelokoh/chinook-analytics-portfolio/python-case-studies/04_purchase_timing_frequency.md

 **What the iteration achieved:**

+## Iterative Prompting — From V1 to V2

+I sent the following feedback back to the AI as a structured revision prompt:

+1. Cap the x-axis at 200 days with an outlier disclosure note
+2. Expand the annotation box with plain-language explanations for each metric
+3. Move the legend to the upper right so it doesn't cover the peak
+4. Make the subtitle smaller and lighter than the title
+5. Add clear x-axis tick marks at 14-day intervals
+6. Relabel y-axis to "Number of Repeat Purchases" and x-axis to "Days Since Last Purchase"
+7. Add two business context zones: a proactive engagement window (14–21 days) and a win-back trigger zone (40–100 days) as subtle shaded regions
+8. Add a summary table in the bottom right showing the top 5 purchase windows by count and percentage

+**What the iteration achieved:**

 | | V1 | V2 |
 |---|---|---|
 | X-axis range | Extended to 600 (compressed) | Capped at 200 with outlier note |